mlhartme/stool/main/documentation.md

 *port* is the http port, *port*`+1` is automatically reserved for https.
 When starting a stage, unused allocated ports are freed.

+You'll normally not use this uncommand because because ports are automatically allocated if you start a stage.
+This command is if you have to explicitly assign specific ports to a given stage.

 [//]: # (include stageOptions.md)

 Note: This is a stage command, invoke `stool help stage-options` to see available [stage options](#stool-stage-options)